Iams Proactive Health Review

 The remaining ingredients in this Iams Proactive Health recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
 This is an excellent property because meat based protein contains all of the necessary amino acids required by dogs.
 In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.

 In summary, we recognize that this product does not contain any artificial colors, artificial preservatives, or anonymous meat ingredients.

-The official PawDiet rating for Iams Proactive Health Lamb Meal & Rice Formula is 2.0 out of 5.
+The official PawDiet rating for Iams Proactive Health With Grass-Fed Lamb is 2.5 out of 5.